Steak Marsala Recipe with Creamy Mushroom Sauce (Restaurant Quality!)

 1. Thaw steaks in the refrigerator overnight.

-2. One hour prior to cooking place on a platter at room temperature.
+2. One hour before cooking, place the meat on a platter at room temperature.
 This allows the meat to cook more evenly.

-4. Remove steaks from heat when they are 5 to 10 degrees from your ideal done temperature.
-The residual heat will cause the temperature of your steak to rise while resting.
+4. Remove the steaks from the heat when they are 5 to 10 degrees from your ideal done temperature.
+The residual heat will cause the steak’s temperature to rise while resting.
 Remove the steaks from the pan and allow them to rest for 5 to 10 minutes.

 This guide is courtesy of Omaha Steaks: